OkoksNeDam/analysis-of-approaches-for-cifar10/README.md

-# Analysis of various computer vision models
+# Analysis of various approaches for classifying images from the cifar10 dataset